menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 3. Count the number of organs in this table (with valid death addresses).
 4. Change one of these addresses to be invalid
 5. Click view on map
-6. Expected : The success count of valid organs to be the same as noted in available organs + sum of all patients in available organs
+6. Expected : The success count of valid organs to be the same as noted in available organs, sum of all patients in available organs
 7: Expected : To be able to click "view failed patients"

 ### Test 17 - Displaying correct popup message